daattali/beautiful-jekyll/_posts/2024-03-13-Web App Penetrating4.md

 `YQnMEEAIKs` was followed with the reversed username.

-Since I needed to find the cookie value of `tom`, I tried to encode the `YQnMEEAIKsmot` value into hexdecimal and then BS64.
+Since I needed to find the cookie value of `tom`, I tried to encode the `YQnMEEAIKsmot` value into hexdump and then BS64.

 `YQnMEEAIKsmot`
 `59516E4D454541494B736D6F74`